bbabel1/property-manager/docs/ai-analysis/api-insights.md

 ## Key Insights

-- Authentication is properly implemented using NextAuth.js
+- Authentication is properly implemented using Supabase Auth
 - API routes follow consistent naming conventions
 - Error handling is comprehensive across all endpoints
 - Business logic is appropriately separated from presentation